lilith/njcom/content/blog/2013/war-on-waste.md

 I admire and envy those who balance work and life easily, who can leave problem-solving at work. **I've never been able to.** I shower thinking of algorithms.
 I shave while trying to simplify interfaces or APIs.
 To expel a problem from my brain, I have to read an extremely absorbing book &mdash; or replace it with a better problem.

-Based those I've met, *I don't think a healthy balance is the norm for software engineers*.
+Based on those I've met, *I don't think a healthy balance is the norm for software engineers*.

 Software has a human cost, but that cost is different for everyone.